sunsiz/SuleymaniyeTakvimi/README.md

 * When touch the date let user choose a date or show monthly prayer times.
 * Implementd a compass for indicate qibla direction.
 * Online radio from [Radyo Fitrat](http://www.radyofitrat.com)
+* Links for our sites and social media

 **Future Plans:**

-* Links for our sites and social media

 **Existing problems:**
-* Alarm feature in background not working when app closed or after stay background long time.
+* Alarm featureon IOS in background not working when app closed or after stay background long time.